zhudotexe/easyaudiostream/README.md

 Requires Python 3.8 or higher.

-By default, easyaudiostream will use the `ffmpeg` (if it is installed) or the bundled PyDub library for playback.
+By default, easyaudiostream will use `ffmpeg` (if it is installed) or the bundled PyDub library for playback.

 ```shell
 $ pip install easyaudiostream